Manual Installation Instructions

 broadcast XXX.XXX.XXX.XXX

-With this setting changed, restart ntp.
-The MB NTP time will now be discoverable on any network machine, however, a client NTPD may need to be configured to listen for the broadcast signal.
+With this setting changed, restart NTP.
+The MinnowBoard NTP time will now be discoverable on any network device, however, a client NTPD may need to be configured to listen for the broadcast signal.

 Final Steps